-Naturally, bag-of-words models can be built from more abstract analogs of words. \cite{tsai2012bag, 5414415, memon20193d} The technique is generally applicable for any category of objects composed of many discretizable subobjects from some finite collection.
-So 3D shapes generally can be considered analogously: the meaning contained in a shape comes from many smaller subshapes or geometric primitives (words) relatively positioned (syntax) into an entire model (text) \cite{5414415}.
-Just as with texts the many possible representations do not all generate the same bag-of-words unless some equivocation or notion of similarity is established between some of the primitives.
+The BOW approach is applicable for any category of objects that are composed of discretizable sub-objects from some finite collection \citep{tsai2012bag, 5414415, memon20193d}.
+When applied to 3D shapes, the meaning of a shape comes from sub-shapes or geometric primitives (words) that are relatively positioned (syntax) into an entire model (text) \citep{5414415}.
+Just as with text, alternative representations of the same object do not generate the same BOW unless some equivocation or notion of similarity is established between some of the primitives.